IronOxidizer/lemmy-lite/README.md

 ## Footnotes

 1. First load fetches a stylesheet, favicon, and svgs.
 These are cached so all subsequent pages require only a single HTML request.
-2. I use CSS Tables because it's [faster](https://benfrain.com/css-performance-test-flexbox-v-css-table-fight) and simpler than FlexBox, and because Grid is broken on IE11 and NetSurf.
+2. I use CSS Tables instead of FlexBox and Grid because Tables are [faster](https://benfrain.com/css-performance-test-flexbox-v-css-table-fight), simpler, and have much better legacy support.
 Using CSS tables over HTML tables avoids excess DOM objects.
 3. Each page refresh is limited to API critical chain of 1 to limit the impact on instances and to keep page times fast.
 4. 1.0.0 is set for when account functionality is stabilized.
 5. Ideally, static content is served through a CDN to further improve server performance and response times.